martelletto/godot/README.md

 # godot

+## Disclaimer
+godot started as an otherwise uncompromising exercise by the author to learn Go.
+As it stands, the code provides no defense against side-channel attacks and is the definition of bad crypto.
+Do not even think about using it for anything remotely serious.

 godot is a tool for generating and verifying digital signatures, with a focus on simplicity and the adoption of best practices.